mikeyang01/nd013-c2-fusion-final-project/README.md

 ## Writeup: Final Project: Sensor Fusion and Object Tracking
+Please use this starter template to answer the following questions:

+### 1. Write a short recap of the four tracking steps and what you implemented there (filter, track management, association, camera fusion).
+Which results did you achieve?
+Which part of the project was most difficult for you to complete, and why?
+#### Short recap:

 ### Project Instructions Step 1
 The 1st step of this project is to implement an EKF to track a single real-world target with lidar measurement input over time.